Welcome to Clubhouse!

-If you are new to Clubhouse, the first thing you should do is set up your profile and your organization (if you are the Organization administrator or owner).
+If you are new to Clubhouse, the first thing you should do is set up your profile and your Workspace (if you are the Workspace administrator or owner).
 You can do this by clicking on the Settings gear in the upper-right hand corner of any page.

 We encourage you to set up Two Factor Authentication (2FA) and to encourage all your teammates to do the same.
 You can see which users have it disabled by going to Settings > User Directory.
 The alert symbol indicates that 2FA has not yet been activated.

 Here's information on how to login after you've enabled 2FA.

 Projects typically map to teams (such as Frontend, Backend, Mobile, Devops, etc) but can represent any open-ended product or initiative.You can click the large green Create Project button on the Projects page to create a new project.
 Learn more about Projects here.

 An Epic is a collection of Stories that together make up a larger initiative that your organization is working on.
 Oftentimes an Epic can be a place for multiple Project teams to work together toward a shared goal.
 Learn how to create an Epic here.

 The Epics page provides a zoomed out view of what’s going on across all of your epics.
 You can change the priority and state of epics by dragging them around.
 Epics can be archived once you’re done with them.